bracesoftware/newasm/README.md

 ## Built-in operands
 This language brings some built-in references, or rather operands, with itself - list:

-- `%ios` - used as an operand in `syscall`, represents a module of system calls responsible for input and output streaming;
+- `"ios"` - used as an operand in `syscall`, represents a module of system calls responsible for input and output streaming;
 - `%fs` - used as an operand in `syscall`, represents a module of system calls responsible for input and output streaming;
 - `%exf` - used as an operand in `syscall`, represents a module of system calls responsible for execution flow (starting child processes);
 - `%cmanip` - used as an operand in `syscall`, represents a module of system calls responsible for container and data structure manipulation;